Paultje52/vrc-patreon-link/encoder/README.md

 ## .env
 The whole config can be changed in the [.env](.env) file.
 Rename `.env.example` to `.env` to get started.
 These are the different options.
 ### Discord
+> Warning: Enable Server Members and Message Content Intent in the dev portal.
+The bot will throw the error `Privileged intent provided is not enabled or whitelisted.` if this is not enabled.
 - `DISCORD_TOKEN`: The discord bot token.
 Look at [this](https://discordapp.com/developers/applications/me) create a bot and get one.
 - `GUILD_ID`: Your Discord Server id.
 Look [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) if you want to know how to find it.
 - `ROLE_ID`: The discord roles ids, separated by a space (`ID1 ID2 ID3`).
 Find the role ids by going to the role settings in the server, right click on the role and copy the id.